-If you’re an android user unfortunately you don’t get as many features as an Apple user.
+If you’re an android user, unfortunately you don’t get as many features as an Apple user.
 However, I’m in luck.
 There’s an array of different features and benefits that you can play with such as switching between devices to stream music, audiobooks and podcasts.

-For example if you switch from one device to another the hearing devices will disconnect from that bass face DnB track on your iPhone to a movie on your iPad.
+For example if you switch from one device to another the hearing devices will disconnect from that DnB track on your iPhone to a movie on your iPad.
 The features also include the ability to stream phone and video calls directly to your ears giving any wireless headphone brand a run for it’s money on sound quality.

 The open sound solution is another great feature will that let you adjust to the environment that you’re in.
 You can choose where the focus of sound comes from by limiting listening effort by up to 20% when in a noisy environment and increasing the sound of speech up to 35%.

-Annoying American-Beats-Purple Haze and Whiskey
+Annoying American, beat, Purple Haze and whiskey